The Insurance and Reinsurance Law Review: Cambodia

-Since compulsory liability insurance does not really exist, there is no set-off53 of mutual debts between insurance companies.
+As compulsory liability insurance does not really exist, there is no set-off69 of mutual debts between insurance companies.

 There is no compensation fund or warranty fund in place, except the NSSF.

 If a dispute is brought before a court, parties will follow the rules as provided in the Civil Procedure Code.
 However, when an arbitration clause exists, there is generally no description of the claim procedure and the use of loss adjusters, nor any explanation on how to challenge an insurer's decisions.
-Until recently, there was no commercial arbitration centre in Cambodia.
-It was conceived when Cambodia's Commercial Arbitration Law entered into force, which was then amended to accommodate the establishment of the National Commercial Arbitration Centre of the Kingdom of Cambodia until its final approval in July 2014.
+There is even no reference to the National Commercial Arbitration Centre of the Kingdom of Cambodia set up in July 2014, so most of the arbitration clauses existing in insurance policies in Cambodia refer to unclear ad hoc arbitration.
 Currently, the Ministry of Justice is working on the creation of two new tribunals – a Labour Tribunal and a Commercial Tribunal.
-These two tribunals are expected to be in place and functioning by the end of 2021.
+These two tribunals are being set up and are expected to be in place by 2023.

 The Law on Insurance and applicable sub-decrees address mediation.
 The first mediation case was brought before the MEF at the very beginning of 2019 and involved a micro-insurer.
-Several other cases were also mediated by the MEF in 2020.
+Several other cases were also mediated by the MEF in 2020 and 2021.

 Year in review

-The Cambodian insurance market continued to grow in 2020.
-However, this growth has slowed down compared with the previous years because of the covid-19 pandemic.
+The Cambodian insurance market continued to grow in 2021.
+However, this growth has slowed down compared with the previous years mainly because of the covid-19 pandemic.

-As at the third quarter of 2020, the total gross premiums in the insurance sector in Cambodia amounted to US$201.7 million, representing an 8.2 per cent increase compared with 2019.
-Contributing to this overall increase is the high increase of 18.2 per cent in the general insurance sector and a 2.8 per cent increase in the life insurance sector; however, the micro-insurance sector saw a decrease of 22 per cent, according to the Insurance Association of Cambodia.
+As at the first quarter of 2021, the total gross premiums in the insurance sector in Cambodia amounted to US$85 million, representing a 16.3 per cent increase compared with the same period in 2020.
+Contributing to this overall increase is the high increase of nearly 20 per cent in the general insurance sector and a 15.5 per cent increase in the life insurance sector; however, the micro-insurance sector saw a decrease of almost 27 per cent, according to the Insurance Association of Cambodia.